North Dakota State Normal and Industrial School

 Among the school’s distinctions is a model rural school built in 1917.
 Distinguished alumni include Ina Randall Graham, who graduated in 1901 and gave a widely reprinted oration called “Industrial Training in the Schools”; her husband Fred Graham, also a graduate, was an attorney active in state-level politics.
-Elmer O. Thompson, class of 1912, was a talented photographer who created an admirable visual record of the school and community, then became an inventor of consumer electronics.
+Elmer O. Thompson, class of 1912, was a photographer who created a visual record of the school and community, then became an inventor of consumer electronics.